DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

     test('My Test', async t => {
         const topMenuSnapshot = await getElementById('top-menu');

-        // This selector is created from a DOM element snapshot returned
+        // This selector is created from a DOM node snapshot returned
         // by a different selector.
-Effectively, this is equal to the previous example:
-        // the new selector uses the same initializer as 'getElementById' while
+The new selector will use the same initializer
+        // as 'getElementById' and will always be executed with the same parameter
+        // values that were used to obtain 'topMenuSnapshot'.
+You can still
-        // overwriting its options.
+        // overwrite the selector options.
         const getVisibleTopMenu = Selector(topMenuSnapshot, {
             visibilityCheck: true
         });
     });
     ```

-* Promise returned by a selector.
+* A promise returned by a selector.

     ```js
     import { Selector } from 'testcafe';